-German School & Childcare Names Posted by Constanze on Sep 16, 2020 in Children, Culture, Language, School
+German School & Childcare Names Posted by Constanze on Sep 16, 2020 in Culture, Language

 Guten Tag!
 As schools are starting up again, I thought it’d be good to give you a run-down of words used in the German school and childcare system.
 I hope you find this list useful, and that it will clear up any confusion you may have around some of the names (for example: what’s the difference between a Krippe, a Kindergarten, and a Kita?
 And why are there four different kinds of secondary schools in Germany?).
 Enjoy!